PYTHON

 Class Decorators and Properties

 You can use class decorators and properties to enhance class functionality.
 Decorators can modify class behavior.
-Properties provide a way to define methods you can access like attributes.
+Properties provide a way to define methods you can access, such as attributes.

 class Student: